 As a clinician, I am more integrative and eclectic in my practice and draw on many aspects of the different schools depending on the needs of the client.
 I think it is also important to note that it is not the modality that will necessarily bring about the desired change, it is the relationship with the therapist, so it is paramount to me that you feel safe and contained in our connection.

-My experience has shown me that we are fundamentally seeking the same things but our traumas show up in different ways and get expressed through different presentations – we seek to numb the pain through addiction; we try to reduce our feelings of helplessness by controlling some aspect of our lives (such as eating); we defend against the trauma with anxiety and depression and so on.
+My experience has shown me that we are fundamentally seeking the same things but our traumas show up in different ways and get expressed through various presentations – we seek to numb the pain through addiction; we try to reduce our feelings of helplessness by controlling some aspect of our lives (such as eating); we defend against the trauma with anxiety and depression and so on.

 HOW I CAN HELP